In this document, we will take over the supervision tool.

 - Option: “Install remote handshake” will install LogMeIn at the same time.

 A message tells you the success of the recording.

 Once your first agent is installed, you can see it in the node you selected.

-If your agent does not appear, click on the “refresh” button to refresh your tree.
+If your agent does not appear, right-click on the node and then refresh.